spicyjack/afb/docs/notes.md

 - Get browsing using :start_num working
   - Create a subset of factoids to return to the user
 - Colorize rows on the page so every other row is a different color
+- Fix the page header, factoids are getting stuck above the header, they should be displaying below the header
+- Get searching of factoids working

 vim: filetype=markdown shiftwidth=2 tabstop=2